 - a description of the project, including proposed research methodology;

 - a brief description of academic preparation (coursework, etc.) that will enable the applicant to undertake this proposed activity; and

 - a proposed timeline for the 8-week period of proposed research

 - A letter of reference from the intended faculty mentor.
 The letter should speak to the quality of the proposed research, to the Scholar’s preparedness for conducting a methodologically sound research project, and to the preparations made for maintaining a close mentor-mentee relationship over the course of the proposed research.
 (The letter should be sent separately by the faculty member to protect confidentiality.)

-- Applications should be submitted to the Assistant Dean of Undergraduate Education at firstname.lastname@example.org by February 23, 2018.
-The subject line should read "Summer Scholars Program."
+- Applications should be submitted to the Associate Dean for Undergraduate Programs and Student Services at firstname.lastname@example.org by Monday, March 2nd , 2020.
+The subject line should read “Summer Scholars Program.”

 - The faculty mentor should send the letter of support to email@example.com separately.

 Scholars must be degree-seeking undergraduate students pursuing a major in Kogod.
-Scholars must also be registered for Fall 2017 classes, which may be at AU or abroad through AU Abroad.
+Scholars must also be registered for Fall 2020 classes, which may be at AU or abroad through AU Abroad.
 Scholars and their mentors should be aware that their payments are taxable.
-All Scholars will be expected to participate in the University Sophomore Pathways Event.
+All Scholars will be expected to present research at an event in Fall 2020.
 Scholars are also strongly encouraged to present their work at additional conferences on or off campus.
-Scholars will be required to provide a summary of their project to the Dean of Kogod and to the Dean of Undergraduate Education by no later than the last day of classes for Fall 2017.
+Scholars will be required to provide a summary of their project to the Dean of Kogod and to the Dean of Undergraduate Education by no later than the last day of classes for Fall 2020.